martirev/LOFT/docs/release3/README.md

 ## Example Data

 In previous releases, we have included an example data file for demonstrating data storage and/or testing purposes.
 Upon the initial use of the application, no data is stored.

 Similar to previous releases, to use example data in this release, move the [example data](./userdata.json) to the "user.home" location.
 On Windows, this location is typically in the "C:\Users\<username>" folder, and on macOS, it is usually "/Users/<username>".
 This example data file is the most extensive and comprehensive compared to those in previous releases.
 The password for the user **RunarSM** is **Runar123** and for **MartinR** the password is **Martin123**.

+## Storage method

+We chose implicit saving because it makes for a natural user experience.
+Implicit saving automatically preserves user data without requiring explicit user action, ensuring an easy and uninterrupted workflow.
+When the information is saved, the user does not have to specify where the data is stored, as this happens automatically.
+This enhances usability, reduces the risk of data loss, and makes the application easier for the user to use.

 ## Other Information